 Read More: Tips for the Ultimate Overland Shower

 Apart from Iran [I have no clue as to why but I couldn’t find any good place for a shave there], I had great experiences in the subcontinental barbershops.
 I enjoyed being groomed.
 It would cost next to nothing and sometimes included head massages, unlimited refills of tea, really smooth shaves and even some fired up cotton tricks to remove in-ear hair removal.

 In South East Asia I was back on my own again, also because we were off the beaten track a lot.
 Being on the road 24/7 makes that we live our lives adapting constantly and improvising a lot.
 I shaved less and less.
 I would probably have grown a beard and had a trimmer if it weren’t for Karin-Marijke who particularly dislikes kissing me with a more-than-a-week old beard.

 From Multi-Blade to Disposable Single Blades

 What’s a guy supposed to do?
-During this discussion we were camping in Pedro’s workshop in Quito, Ecuador [read about it here] and he gave me one of these Chinese copies of the old Gillette Safety Razors in a nice box with a mirror inside.
+During this discussion we were camping in Pedro’s workshop in Quito, Ecuador and he gave me one of these Chinese copies of the old Gillette Safety Razors in a nice box with a mirror inside.
 I shaved a few times with it and the overall feeling didn’t disappoint me.
-Especially a few days old beard.
+Especially a few-days-old beard.
 Easy to clean and the razor didn’t get clogged that easily.

 To enhance the shaving experience even more now that I knew the Safety Razor was going to stay, I started looking for a heavy metal version.
 In Peru all I found on local markets were the cheaper Chinese plastic ones similar to Pedro’s model.
 So I was hoping to find a used one in one of the thrift stores or on a flee market in the Netherlands during our annual visit there.